Fraticss/Linear_FEM_Static_Analysis/README.md

 - If errors occur, check your inputs and confirm all required libraries are installed.

 ---
+## License
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 Enjoy exploring the world of finite element analysis!